3D printing of formwork.

 “Nachhaltige Gewände mittels 3D Druck – eine zeitgemäße Alternative zur klassischen Rekonstruktion von Steinmetzarbeiten”.

-Mit dem Gästehaus des Weingutes Stallmann-Hiestand in Rheinhessen realisiert New Digital Craft eine gelungene Alternative für die Rekonstruktion von Natursteingewänden.
+Mit der Reconstruktion der Fassade des Gästehaus des Weingutes Stallmann-Hiestand in Rheinhessen, realisiert New Digital Craft eine gelungene Alternative für die Rekonstruktion von Natursteingewänden.

 Durch den Einsatz einer kohärenten, digitalen Prozesskette in Form der eigens entwickelten „Scan-to-Production“ Methode, können Gewände in kurzer Zeit rekonstruiert werden.
 Die bestehenden Strukturen werden mittels neuster Scantechnologie erfasst, die Daten informieren ein parametrische 3D Model aus dem der Formenbau für den Betonguss generiert wird.
 Die Betonschalungen werden im großformatigen 3D Drucker direkt in 1:1 hergestellt.
 Der Kreis schließt sich, wenn die 3D gedruckten Formen nach dem Einsatz wieder recycelt werden.
 Natürlich können auch neue Gewände ohne die Vorlage eines Bestandes in gleicher Effektivität hergestellt werden.

-Die innovative und neue Herstellungsmethode ermöglicht zudem den gezielten Einbau von Dämmkernen in die Betonbauteile, die Kältebrücken verhindern und thermisch eine deutlich nachhaltigere Lösung im Vergleich zur klassischen Natursteinlösung bieten.
-Das Team von New Digital Craft nutzt für kommende Gewände bereits Betone die ohne den CO2 intensiven Zement auskommen.
+Die innovative und neue Herstellungsmethode ermöglicht Gewände und Einbauteile mit Dämmfunktion herzustellen, die Kältebrücken verhindern und thermisch eine deutlich nachhaltigere Lösung im Vergleich zur klassischen Natursteinlösung bieten.
+Das Team von New Digital Craft nutzt hier im speziellen für die Gewände bereits Materialien, die ohne den CO2 intensiven Zement auskommen.
 Das minimiert den ökologischen Fußabdruck essentiell und reduizert den CO2 Ausstoss um 80 %.
 Daraus ergibt einen weiteren Vorteil gegenüber einer klassischen Rekonstruktion in Naturstein.
-Die zeitgemäße Rekonstruktion liefert auch auf Kostenseite starke Argumente, denn wir sprechen hier von einer Einsparung von bis zu 50% im Vergleich zur klassischen Steinmetzarbeit.
+Die zeitgemäße Rekonstruktion liefert auch auf Kostenseite starke Argumente, denn wir sprechen hier von einer Einsparung von bis zu 40% im Vergleich zur klassischen Steinmetzarbeit.

 Das Projekt verkörpert in vollem Umfang die DNA von New Digital Craft, wie es Jörg Petri passend formuliert: „Unsere digitalen Baulösungen bringen das Handwerk auf erschwingliche und nachhaltige Weise zurück auf die Baustelle“.